metamath/metamath-book/README.md

 ## Narrow width screens

-An old version of this book was generated specifically for narrow-width screens (such as mobile phones).
+You can run ./make-narrow to generate "metamath-narrow.pdf", a version of the PDF formatted for narrow-width screens (such as mobile phones).
+The program erases metamath.pdf, so you'll need to regenerate metamath.pdf afterwards if you want it.

+That work is based on
-It was called the "Kindle version".
+an old version of this book that was generated specifically for narrow-width screens called the "Kindle version".
 The changes that implemented the Kindle version are in file kindle-changes.patch.
-We intend to investigate if there's still a need for a special version of the PDF for narrow-width screens, and if so, how to do it.
-The information in that old patch may help us get there.
-If you'd like to help, please let us know!
+We keep the .patch file around so that we can borrow future ideas in the future.